 If you represent one of CRA’s clients or prospective clients, we may collect and keep your business contact information in a variety of ways, including through face-to-face meetings, public directories or networking sites, and other professional encounters.

-Different types of cookies are used for different purposes on our Website.
+Different types of cookies are used for different purposes on our websites.
 These are known as strictly necessary cookies, performance cookies, and functionality cookies.
-Some cookies may be provided by an external third party to provide additional functionality to our Website, and these are described below.
+Some cookies may be provided by an external third party to provide additional functionality to our website; these are described below.

 Strictly necessary cookies

-These are cookies used to improve our Website, for example for analytics that let us see how our Website is being used and where to make improvements.
-These cookies are used to collect information about how visitors use our Website.
-The information is collected in an anonymous form and includes the number of visitors, where visitors have come from to the Websites and the pages they visited.
+These are cookies used to improve our website, for example for analytics that let us see how our website is being used and where to make improvements.
+These cookies are used to collect information about how visitors use our websites.
+The information is collected in an anonymous form and includes the number of visitors, where visitors have come from to the websites and the pages they visited.

 Use of personal information